Hallelujah78/klingon-ipsum/README.md

-Created with CRA and migrated to Vite.
+# Klingon Ipsum

 Klingon Ipsum is a simple React project to create random paragraphs of Klingon text.
 Each sentence is of random length, between 5 and 16 words long.
 Each paragraph is of random length, between 5 and 7 sentences in length.
 Paragraphs of less than 2 sentences are appended to the previous paragraph.
 Inspired by Hipster Ipsum.
-Now has a progress bar which is useful if generating a large number of paragraphs, e.g. 5 million-plus words.
+Now has progress bar(s) which is useful if generating a large number of paragraphs, e.g. 5 million-plus words.

 ## To Do